yogip45/yogip45/README.md

 <h2>Hi there, Yog is here</h2>

 <h3 align="left">
   Junior Web Developer at PT.
-Indo Techno Medic, I develop and maintain the Technomedic SIMRS Web Application, as well as manage on-site implementation and user training for partner hospitals.
+Indo Techno Medic, I develop and maintain the Technomedic's Web-based Hospital Management Application, as well as manage on-site implementation and user training for partner hospitals.
 </h3>

 <h2>What I Use</h2>